psu13/mutable-hakyll/posts/measurement.md

 enough to list them.

-If forced to take a stance I would probably say that I am most sympathetic to the more "ontological" theories, like Bohm or Everett, but even those don't make me happy.
-My least favorite idea is probably QBism and its relations.
-I feel like there just has to be more to the world than the knowledge and credences of rational actors.
-I think we need a better understanding of the nature of quantum and quantum/classical interactions to figure out this puzzle.
+If forced to take a stance I would probably say that I am most sympathetic to the more "ontological" theories, like Bohm or Everett.
+My least favorite idea is probably QBism and its relations because I have a hard time being enthusiastic about a world where everything is just the knowledge and credences of rational actors.
+None of the ideas above really seem to attack the core question about what is really happening in quantum and quantum/classical interactions.
+Until we have a better understanding of that I think we'll never figure out this puzzle.

 When in doubt, I will just appeal to my favorite quantum computer nerd: [Scott Aaronson](https://scottaaronson.blog/?p=5359) for his point of view, which seems right.